 4. How well does your business run?

-Building off this, one of the things to look at to help figure out how much your startup is worth is to examine how efficiently it runs.
+Building on this, one way to determine your startup’s worth is to examine its efficiency.
 For example, do you know your numbers?
 How hard would it be to determine the cost of generating new leads?
 If gathering the data, analyzing it, and drawing conclusions from it would be a major production, then there’s a pretty good chance you need to spend some time optimizing your systems and processes.

-Also, an interesting thing to think about is how well the business would run if suddenly you had to step away.
+Also, an interesting thing to consider is how well the business would run if you suddenly had to step away.
 While startups need a passionate leader or team of leaders, the operation is unsustainable if it depends too heavily on just one person or group.

 Consider how well you’ve defined roles, outlined processes, and invested in tools to help make the company run easier.
 If you expect things to blow up upon your departure, there’s a chance your business isn’t as valuable as you may think it is.
 Investors will want to avoid these types of companies; you don’t want to run one like this.